 Freight and cargo movement are as old as commerce itself, so do a bit of research to find a company with an established track record.
 The older the company, the more experience and relationships they’ll have in the industry, which means a better business experience for you.
 In general, a 15+ year track record in business is the way to go.

 - Don’t base your decision solely on price

 Freight forwarding is complicated, which is the reason you’re hiring the job out in the first place, right?
 So, once you’ve received the quotes from a few places, be wary of jumping at the cheapest option as necessarily the best.
 Read the fine print, evaluate the customer service, and think about their industry experience before deciding.
 You might luck out with a low bid company that gives you exactly what you need, but you may find that there’s fine print or a sloppy customer experience that gets sacrificed at the lower price.

-- Make sure that they can provide you necessary documents.
+- Make sure that they can provide all the necessary documents

 Your freight forwarder must be able to deliver all the relevant shipping documents, or you should eliminate them as a candidate.
 Be sure the company can provide certificates of origin, customs and port documentation, as well as shipping and negotiating documentation.
 Check that they can issue approved house bills of lading as well.
 Don’t worry if you don’t know what everything on that list means (that’s the freight forwarder’s job!) but do confirm that they can be provided to you.